Geron Corporation Announces Pr - GuruFocus.com

 Use of Forward-Looking Statements

-Investors are cautioned that statements in this press release regarding the intention, completion, timing and option relating to the proposed public offering constitute forward-looking statements that involve risks and uncertainties, including, without limitation, risks and uncertainties related to: whether or not Geron will be able to raise capital through the sale of its securities; the final terms of the proposed offering, market and other conditions; the satisfaction of customary closing conditions related to the proposed public offering and the impact of general economic, industry or political conditions in the United States or internationally, the current or evolving effects of macroeconomic conditions, such as the COVID-19 pandemic, civil or political unrest or military conflicts around the world, such as the military conflict between Ukraine and Russia, inflation, rising interest rates or prospects of a recession, on Geron’s business operations and activities.
-There can be no assurance that Geron will be able to complete the proposed public offering on acceptable terms, or at all.
+Investors are cautioned that statements in this press release regarding the anticipated gross proceeds from the offering, Geron’s intended use of the net proceeds from this public offering and completion and timing of the public offering constitute forward-looking statements that involve risks and uncertainties, including, without limitation, risks and uncertainties related to: market and other conditions; the satisfaction of customary closing conditions related to the public offering and the impact of general economic, industry or political conditions in the United States or internationally and the current or evolving effects of macroeconomic conditions, such as the COVID-19 pandemic, civil or political unrest or military conflicts around the world, such as the military conflict between Ukraine and Russia, inflation, rising interest rates or prospects of a recession, on Geron’s business operations and activities.
+There can be no assurance that Geron will be able to complete the public offering on the anticipated terms, or at all.
 Actual results may differ materially from the results anticipated in these forward-looking statements.
-Additional information on other potential factors that could affect Geron’s results and other risks and uncertainties can be found under the heading “Risk Factors” or other similar headings found in documents Geron files from time to time with the SEC, including Geron’s quarterly report on Form 10-Q for the quarter ended September 30, 2022 and the preliminary prospectus supplement related to the proposed offering to be filed with the SEC on or about the date hereof.
+Additional information on other potential factors that could affect Geron’s results and other risks and uncertainties can be found under the heading “Risk Factors” or other similar headings found in documents Geron files from time to time with the SEC, including Geron’s current report on Form 8-K filed with the SEC on January 4, 2023 and the preliminary prospectus supplement related to the offering filed on January 4, 2023.
 Geron expressly disclaims any obligation or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein to reflect any change in its expectations with regard thereto or any change in events, conditions or circumstances on which any such statements are based.